This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Team

-- Organizations registered with Generation Esports must form an Esports Team.
-In the case of the High School Esports League, Middle School Esports League, or NJCAA Esports, teams must be composed of students from the same school.
+- Organizations registered with Generation Esports must form an esports team.
+In the case of the High School Esports League, Middle School Esports League, or NJCAAE, teams must be composed of students from the same school.

 - For team members to participate in events, the Team Administrator will create rosters from team members for the respective games and enter them into tournaments.